Music Industry (Music Business & Recording Technology)

 - White House Music, sales representative

 Careers with Instrument Manufacturers

-- G. Leblanc Music Corporation, product control
+- G. Leblanc Music Corporation, product control and sales representative

 - Yamaha Music Corporation, sales representative

 - Heid Music, instrument repair

 - Independent touring musicians and/or live sound engineers